 Bailers must be constructed of materials compatible with the analytes of interest.
 See Table FS 1000-3 for restrictions.

-Stainless steel, Teflon, Polyethylene and Polypropylene bailers may be used to sample all analytes.
+Stainless steel, Teflon or other fluoropolymer, polyethylene and polypropylene bailers may be used to sample all analytes.
 Low-density polyethylene is not suitable for the collection of VOCs.

 Use disposable bailers when sampling grossly contaminated sample sources.